 Individualized Program Option.
 Students will be required upon admission to the program to complete an "Individualized Program" in consultation with an advisor.
 The student will indicate professional and educational goals and courses to be taken to achieve those goals.
-The program of study will be approved by the advisor and either the Chairperson, Curriculum and Teacher Preparation Department, or the Chairperson, Professional Studies Department.
+The program of study will be approved by the advisor and either the Chairperson, Education Department, or the Chairperson, Graduate Studies Department.

 Physical Education Option.
 This program provides opportunities for graduate students and practitioners in the field to pursue advanced course work in the area of Physical Education.
-The purpose of this course work is (1) expansion of personal knowledge in the areas of advanced theory; and (2) application of the instructional program in public and private schools.
+The purpose of this course work in (1) expansion of personal knowledge in the areas of advanced theory; and (2) application of the instructional program in public and private schools.